 Applicants must submit a one-page summary of their project that is suitable for dissemination to the public.
-It should be a self-contained document that identifies the name of the applicant, the project director/principal investigator(s), the project title, the objectives of the project, a description of the project, including methods to be employed, the potential impact of the project (e.g., benefits, outcomes), and major participants (for collaborative projects), and the project's commitments and goals described in the Community Benefits Plan.
+It should be a self-contained document that identifies the name of the applicant, the project director/principal investigator(s), the project title, the objectives of the project, a description of the project, including methods to be employed, the potential impact of the project (e.g., benefits, outcomes), major participants (for collaborative projects), and the project's commitments and goals described in the Community Benefits Plan.
 This document must not include any proprietary or sensitive business information as DOE may make it available to the public after selections are made.
-The summary must not exceed 1 page when printed using standard 8.5 x 11 paper with 1" margins (top, bottom, left, and right) with font not smaller than 12 point.
-Save the Summary for Public Release in a single PDF file using the following naming convention "ControlNumber LeadOrganization Summary".
+The summary must not exceed one page when printed using standard 8.5" x 11" paper with 1" margins (top, bottom, left, and right) with font not smaller than 12-point.

-x.
+Save the Summary for Public Release in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_Summary".

+ix.
 Summary Slide

 Applicants must provide a single slide summarizing the proposed project.
-The Summary Slide template must include the following information:
+The summary slide template must include the following information:

 - A technology summary;

 - A description of the technology's impact;

 - Proposed project goals;

 - Any key graphics (illustrations, charts and/or tables);

 - The project's key idea/takeaway;

-- Topline Community Benefits;
+- Topline community benefits;

-- Project title, prime recipient, Principal Investigator, and senior/key personnel information; and
+- Project title, prime recipient, PI/LPM and senior/key personnel information;

+and

-- Requested DOE funds and proposed applicant cost share.
+- Requested EERE funds and proposed applicant cost share.

-Save the Summary Slide in a single Microsoft PowerPoint file using the following convention for the title "ControlNumber_LeadOrganization_Slide".
+Save the summary slide in a single Microsoft PowerPoint file using the following convention for the title "ControlNumber_LeadOrganization_Slide".

-xi.
+x.
 Subrecipient Budget Justification (if applicable)

-Applicants must provide a separate budget justification for each subrecipient that is expected to perform work estimated to be more than \$250,000 or 25 percent of the total work effort (whichever is less).
+Applicants must provide a separate budget justification for each subrecipient that is expected to perform work estimated to be more than \$250,000 or 25% of the total work effort, whichever is less.
 The budget justification must include the same justification information described in the "Budget Justification" section above.

-Save each subrecipient budget justification in a Microsoft Excel file using the following convention for the title xii.
+Save each subrecipient budget justification in a Microsoft Excel file using the following convention for the title xi.
 Budget for DOE/NNSA FFRDC (if applicable)